ronaldoussoren/pyobjc/Examples/00ReadMe.txt

   XXX
-  An example script that demonstrates how PyObjC interacts with Key-Value Observation (KVO) at the lowest level.
+  An example script that demonstrates how PyObjC interacts with Key-Value Observing (KVO) at the lowest level.
 This script was used to debug the PyObjC runtime and should not be used as a guideline for writing new KVO code.
 It may be interesting to some until we ensure that we have proper unit tests for KVO and remove this example!